We see many examples of this diversity, when we go "Next Blog" surfing.

-If you're going to restrict access to your known friends, just use the Settings - Permissions wizard, and invite your friends as readers, by adding them to the "Blog Readers" list.
+If you're going to restrict access to your known friends, just use the dashboard wizard at Settings - Basic - Permissions, and invite your friends as readers, by Editing "Blog Readers".

 If you're going to restrict access to the blog, note several downsides.